4metrics/erpnext-epcqrcode/README.md

 ## Compatibility

-The custom app is tested against ERPNext v13.26.0.
+The custom app works with ERPNext versions from 13.26.0 to 14.5.1.

 ## License